-Physicists explore questions such as these, studying the behavior of nature from the largest to the smallest scales, and from the fundamental to the immediately practical.
-Albert Einstein once wrote that "the most incomprehensible thing about the universe is that it is comprehensible."
-Physics is concerned with discovering patterns and regularities in nature and finding ways to describe and explain these patterns in order to help us better understand the world around us.
+Believing that active learning embraces the life of the mind, Wittenberg’s Department of Physics engages students in the study of the behavior of nature from the largest to the smallest scales, and from the fundamental to the immediately practical.
+By discovering patterns in nature and exploring ways to explain them, the department strives to prepare students to better understand the world around us.

 Physics majors pursuing a career in secondary education in math and science may be eligible for the Robert C. Noyce Scholarship.
 Learn more about the Noyce Scholarship on the Wittenberg Noyce Scholarship homepage.